Dave Hrovat: Coaching diving

 Hrovat began his dive coaching career at Virginia Tech, where he served as head diving coach from 1988 through 1990.

 Hrovat would coach diving at Clarion University of Pennsylvania from 1990 through 2021.
 He replaced 's Hall of Fame Diving Coach Don Leas, who became Clarion's first diving coach in 1966, and had an outstanding record leading Clarion's mens team to 19 Conference titles, and the women's team to 15 conference titles as well as eight NCAA Division II Championships.
 As an equally accomplished successor to Leas, in his thirty-year tenure coaching diving at Clarion University, his divers won a combined 48 individual national NCAA Division II titles and were the recipients of 294 All-American honors.
 His divers on Clarion's women's team won 27 individual national championship titles from 1990 to 2020.
 Hrovat's men's team divers won 21 national individual championship titles out of a possible 60 titles, making a male diver from Clarion a winner in a national championship on average every other year.
 In 26 of the 30 years his divers competed at the NCAA Division II National Championships, they won at least one individual national title.

-In an exceptional year coaching diving at Clarion, in 2014 Hrovat's divers captured all four NCAA individual diving championship titles in NCAA National competition.
+In a significant year coaching diving at Clarion, in 2014 Hrovat's divers captured all four NCAA individual diving championship titles in NCAA National competition.